zbtolon/get-support/ViewStatus.md

 ## Subscribing to an RSS feed
 {: #subscribing-rss-feed}

 You receive alerts of any notifications by subscribing to the RSS feed for the Status page.
-This approach provides a way for you to get updates without having to regularly consult the Status page.
+This approach provides a way for you to get updates without having to regularly go to the Status page.

 To subscribe, follow these steps: